tabokasadi-ship-it/Repository-name-Botswana-Economic-Financial-and-Investment-Intelligence-Platform/README.md

 ## About Me

-I am an economic data analyst and business intelligence researcher working at the intersection of economics, finance, and data.
-My work spans macroeconomic analysis, financial intelligence, business intelligence development, and data engineering — with a focus on building integrated analytical platforms that transform complex datasets into structured, actionable intelligence.
+I am an aspiring data analyst working at the intersection of economics, finance, banking, business and data.
+My work spans macroeconomic analysis, financial intelligence, business intelligence development, and data engineering with a focus on building integrated analytical platforms that transform complex datasets into structured, actionable intelligence.

 I am passionate about applying data analytics and BI techniques to real-world economic and financial challenges, from monitoring macroeconomic performance and assessing economic resilience, to supporting investment decisions, banking analysis, and evidence-based policy development.
 My goal is to bridge the gap between raw economic and financial data and the strategic decisions that depend on it.